ncbdrck/sb3_ros_support/README.md

 This package is an extension of the [SB3](https://stable-baselines3.readthedocs.io/en/master/) package that provides ROS support for Stable Baselines3.
 It allows you to train robotics RL agents in the real world and simulations using ROS.

-This package extends the functionality of SB3 models in [FRobs_RL](https://github.com/jmfajardod/frobs_rl) package to provides the following features:
+This package extends the functionality of SB3 models in [FRobs_RL](https://github.com/jmfajardod/frobs_rl) package to provide the following features:
  1. Support for goal-conditioned RL tasks
  2. HER (Hindsight Experience Replay) for goal-conditioned RL tasks
  3. Support for training custom environments with [ROS_RL](https://github.com/ncbdrck/ros_rl) or [MultiROS](https://github.com/ncbdrck/multiros) frameworks